 When I returned to my home city, New York, I found it had changed.
 I had changed.
 Biking had led me to remote roads through forests and farms and New York City is anything but remote.
 I suddenly saw that there were people everywhere.
 Not only is there an onslaught of humans, smells, noise, lights, and traffic, but there’s social interaction required at every turn.
 There are people to politely smile for at work, strangers to butt up against on the subway, catcalls to be sidestepped, and racist, homophobic questions to be avoided.
 The city, while it gives me so much, also requires so much from me.

 So, I moved to Alaska.

-For the first time, I moved away from the East Coast and realized my job as a traveling healthcare worker could truly take me anywhere.
+For the first time, I moved away from the East Coast, recognizing my job as a traveling healthcare worker could truly take me anywhere.